 1917: After 425 years, dedication of the first synagogue to open in Madrid.
 We all know about 1492 when the Jews were expelled.
 Now we know a little about their official readmission.

-1926: Birthdate of British born film director John Schlesinger.
-Schlesinger won the Oscar for Best Director for his work on “Midnight Cowboy” which won the 1969 Oscar for Best Picture.
+1926: In London, “Winifred Henrietta (née Regensburg) and Bernard Edward Schlesinger, a physician” gave birth to director John Schlesinger who won the Oscar for Best Director for his work on “Midnight Cowboy” which won the 1969 Oscar for Best Picture.

 1930: On New York’s Lower East Side, Rabbi Yitzchak Mattisyahu Weinberg and his wife Hinda gave birth to Yisrael Noah Weinberg the Rosh Yeshiva at Aish HaTorah.

 1932(8th of Adar I, 5692): Sir Edgar Speyer, 1st Baronet passed away.
 He was an American-born financier and philanthropist who became a British subject in 1892 and was chairman of Speyer Brothers, the British branch of his family's international finance house, and a partner in the German and American branches.
 He was stripped of his honors as a British citizen following a smear campaign that accused him of being pro-German during World War I.

 1932: Birthdate of Romanian born and Holocaust survivor Israeli novelist Aharon Appelfeld. http://www.jewishvirtuallibrary.org/jsource/biography/appelfeld.html

 1932: Birthday of Harry Goz who played Tevye in “Fiddler on the Roof” on Broadway in 1966 and 1967.